 Please look over your assignments and the solutions when they are returned to you, and do not just toss them in the recycling bin.
 Reviewing solutions is an integral part of the learning process!
 If you have questions on the solutions, please come discuss them with me in office hours.
 Also come see me in office hours if you find you are having difficulty with the homework.
 Lastly, do come to office hours with homework questions prior to the due date.

 - Peer collaboration is highly encouraged.
 It is a highly efficient and fun way to learn physics.
 However, your homework must be entirely your own work and in your own words.

 - Copying solutions from your peers or other sources is plagiarism and will not be tolerated.
-Possible consequences of plagiarism and cheating include failing the assignment or exam, failing the course, and/or referral to the Center of Student Conduct and Community Standards.
+Possible consequences of plagiarism and cheating include failing the assignment or exam, failing the course, and/or referral to the Center for Student Conduct.

 - Unless otherwise stated in the problem, you must perform all of the mathematical manipulations by hand.
 It is good practice!

 - Show all of your work.
 Having the correct answer is not enough for credit; you must demonstrate how you arrived at it.
 This is where all the learning happens.
 In the event that you have an error in your solution, showing all your work will also help you earn partial credit.

 - Assignments must be handwritten.
 Write neatly, legibly, and large enough to be read without a magnifying glass.
 If I can’t read it, I can’t give you credit.
 Staple your assignments so I can grade all the parts.